nitishSr/oadp-go-tests/README.md

    `export KUBECONFIG=/path/to/kubeconfig`

-6. Run sample test which creates a secret in a given namespace
+6. Run velero CR test which creates a Velero CRD in OADP operator's namespace

    `go test`